-(iii) credit sale agreements.
-(Finance options for the purchase of goods and services)
+(iii) Credit sale agreements (finance options for the purchase of goods and services).

 This is the most common type of financing option when purchasing high-priced goods and services such as electronic goods, or home improvements.
-It is basically a loan to over the purchase price of the item, with the loan paid back the loan in equal monthly instalments over several months or even years.
+It is basically a loan to cover the purchase price of the item, with the loan paid back in equal monthly instalments over several months or even years.
 The consumer (the 'debtor') may pay a large initial deposit (such as with the purchase of a car), or not pay anything at all for the first year or two.
 Either way, you will legally own the goods as soon as the credit sale agreement is made, even if you have paid nothing at all.

-If registered person has been approved to use payment basis and make supply of goods or services and under lease, hire purchase or credit sales agreement, they will also subject to invoice basis.
+If a registered person has been approved to use payment basis and makes a supply of goods or services and under lease, hire purchase or credit sales agreement, he will also be subject to invoice basis.